Economic downturn or not, 2012 promises to be a bumper year for new car launches.

 Today we start with city cars and superminis, two market sectors in which major new launches such as the Fiat Panda and Volkswagen Up are set to make waves during the year ahead.

-A very mild tweak will freshen the Citroën C1 city car next month, creating breathing space before an all-new C1 arrives in 2013.
+For the full 18-page run-down of new cars for 2012, Citroën C1 city car next month, creating breathing space before an all-new C1 arrives in 2013.
 Scoops of that car suggest a strong step upmarket, with bigger dimensions to close the gap on the C3 supermini and rivals like the 3.6m-long Renault Twingo.
 This will also make space in the range for a new, back-to-basics hatchback that is due to arrive in 2013-2014 and be positioned between the C1 and C3.

 An all-new Fiat Panda hits UK showrooms in April.
 Read Autocar's first drive of the 2012 Fiat Panda here.
 Longer than today’s model, at 3.53m overall, it is also taller and wider.
 A split/sliding rear seat makes the most of the bigger dimensions and the front passenger seat can be folded flat.
 There will be three petrol engines and a diesel.
 The petrols are an 875cc, two-cylinder TwinAir putting out 85bhp with a turbo and 65bhp without, and a 69bhp 1.2-litre four.
 The 75bhp 1.3 Multijet diesel will feature stop-start.
 An early drive of the new car suggests that it improves on the weakest areas of the old model while retaining its endearing features.
 Production is switching from Poland to Alfa’s former factory in Naples, which raises quality worries.
 Prices are tipped to start from about £8500.

 Renault Twingo facelift